 "The "picture boxes", by Miss Wright, are on the peepshow principle - compositions in the round enclosed in boxes, artificially lit from the top and in some cases with mirror sides.
 The scenes are dramatically composed, with lively movement and great skill in modelling on the miniature scale.
 "Le Jardin des Plantes", "Chinoiserie," and "An English Village" are three good examples."

-I managed to find images of two large embroidered panels by Molly Booker in the online archives of the Glasgow School Of Art - one of a and another of a night-time bacchanal, described as being worked in bright coloured wool and solid stitchery - they are breathtaking!
+I managed to find images of two large embroidered panels by Molly Booker in the online archives of the Glasgow School Of Art - one of a carnival scene and another of a night-time bacchanal, described as being worked in bright coloured wool and solid stitchery - they are breathtaking!
 Which leads me on to suppose that even though Bertha was socially well connected, her work surely would have had to have been of an exceptionally high standard to appear at such a high class gallery?
 If only we could find photos of Bertha's picture boxes ... they sound utterly charming!

 And Now To The Penrose Family...After quizzing the person who sold this collection to me a little more, he revealed that these had been acquired from someone in Tisbury (Wiltshire, UK) who had inherited them a long time ago but were no longer wanted.
 Through the wonderful power of the internet I seem to have found a direct descendant from Bertha's eldest daughter Sheila (nee Penrose), living (or at least certainly had lived) in Tisbury, so am completely satisfied of the authenticity of the provenance.
 Then on further research, a more complete picture became apparent and what an amazing family the Penrose clan were!